mishmanners/GitHub-Like-A-Boss/markdowntricks.md

 [quote]UNIQUE_ID: Vaf3en8AAQEAAAtoQlAAAAAA[/quote]

 The identifier is constructed from a 32-bit IP address, 32-bit process ID, 32-bit timestamp coupled to a 16-bit counter for tighter resolution than a single-second, 32-bit thread index.
 The timestamp component is UTC to prevent issues with daylight saving time adjustments.
-The application handler should treat the identifier as an opaque token only and not dissected into constituents.
+The application handler should treat the identifier as an opaque token only and not dissected into constituents.</details>
 <summary>Click here to see the error log</summary>

 Now your issue/PR is all nice and tidy.